“There is only one true battle. The battle between good and evil.”

 Overview

 Set up: Remove the battle cards and insert the two pegs supplied into the empty holes.
 Tap lightly with a hammer if necessary.
-Each player starts with 4 brick walls, 3 gates, 3 long gates and 5 player pieces of the same color, 3 Crusaders and 2 Archers.
-Crusaders and Archers can start the game on any of your starting spaces.
+Each player starts with 4 brick walls, 3 gates, 3 long gates and one army.
+Character pieces may start the game on any of your starting portals.

 Put the board on a level playing surface in between the two opponents and place the divider across the middle of the board by putting it in the space between the side stone walls on both sides of the board so it stands up on its own.
 The two players should not be able to see their opponents’ side of the board.